Up to 35% Off Raised Beds

 In too little sun, the leaves will appear dull.
 They might take on a flimsy and thin quality.
 The more vibrant red and pink color will fade to more greens and yellows.
 I find this particularly a problem when they are in a darker area of the house.
 Move them into a sunnier location and the color will brighten.

 On the flip side, if you have a coleus in more sun it will have more intense reds and pinks.
 In very intense sun you may end up with all red and pink colored leaves with a little variation into white, yellow, or green.
-It’s important to remember that certain varieties do better in sun than others.
+It’s important to remember that certain varieties do better in the sun than others.

 Brown, Black, or Rotten Stems